-Welcome to the official webpage of Kotokami LLC, a holding company for entities engaged in the food, crafts and media industries.
+Welcome to the official webpage of Kotokami®LLC, a company engaged in the food, crafts and media industries.

-Kotokami is an anagram for “Tokki” (토끼), Korean for Rabbit, and “Mao” (猫), Chinese for Cat.
-It is a reference to the nicknames of the company’s founders.
-Kotokami extrapolates to “Koyangi-Tokki-Kami” (고양이-토끼-神), symbolizing a blessing from cats and rabbits.
+Kotokami® is an anagram for “Tokki” (토끼), Korean for Rabbit, and “Mao” (猫), Chinese for Cat.
+It is a reference to the nicknames of the company’s founders Grace (the rabbit) and James (the cat).
+Kotokami® can further be extrapolated to “Koyangi-Tokki-Kami” (고양이-토끼-神), symbolizing a blessing from cats and rabbits.

 For media inquiries, recipe development and testing, menu development, facilitating classes, or information about our services or anything else, please contact us.